 - Collateral Appraisals

-This is our most asked for service.
-An Insurance Replacement Appraisal Report is a very thorough document, accurately describing your jewelry along with the most common selling price from full service firms engaged in sale of like kind and quality items.
+This is our most asked-for service.
+An Insurance Retail Replacement Appraisal Report is a very thorough document, accurately describing your jewelry and the most common selling price from full-service firms engaged in selling like kind and quality items.
 If the item is lost or stolen, the information contained in this report will permit a new item to be created.
-With this report you can obtain coverage for that specific item from your Homeowner’s Insurance Carrier or an Independent Carrier.
-This document is written in such a way so that any party reading it knows every aspect of the item and can re-create the item in the event of loss, theft or damage.
+With this report, you can obtain coverage for that specific item from your Homeowner’s Insurance Carrier or an Independent Carrier.
+This document is written in such a way that any party reading it knows every aspect of the item and can re-create the item in the event of loss, theft, or damage.
 Our appraisals contain photographs of the described items.

 Types of insurance available for jewelry

-Insurance companies vary on their replacement policies.
+Insurance companies vary in their replacement policies.
 Ask your particular company how they handle losses.

 Agreed Value Insurance

 Agreed Value Insurance is the alternative to Replacement Insurance.
 It is important to note that not all companies offer, and not all customers qualify, for this type of coverage.
 With Agreed Value Insurance, the insurance company does not find a replacement, but rather pays you the face amount on the policy.
 This type of policy often is inflated annually by the insurance company automatically based on the CPI, which will inflate the premium you pay as well.
 Keeping tabs on your item’s current actual value is important with this type of coverage also.